Swimming Pool Blog

 Polaris pool cleaners, the 280 and the 380 are marvelous inventions.
 Powered by their own booster pump and timeclock, they are the most independent and thorough cleaning pool cleaners available.
 They do have a downside - there are quite a few moving parts and bits that wear down or wear out.
 But!
 With a little bit of annual maintenance, and occasional adjustments, your Polaris pool cleaner can always run like new!

 - How to Size a Pool Filter

-I've never understood, why people buy the biggest pump they can afford, and then go small on the pool filter.
-I call it the 'V-8 Mentality'. instead, it should be Big Filter, Small Pump.
-To save you time in your valuable day - I'll give you the moral of the story up front.
-The main point of this post is 'Go Big'.
+I've never understood why people buy the biggest pump they can afford, and then go small on the pool filter.
+I call it the "V-8 mentality."
+Instead of the bigger engine, opt for a larger filter.
+To save you time in your valuable day, I'll give you the moral of the story upfront.
+The main point of this post is to "GO BIG."

 Friday, June 07, 2013 3:05 PM

 Swimming pools can consume a lot of energy in circulating, heating and lighting.
 They can waste a lot of water through evaporation, leaks and backwashing the filters.
 Waste water could be toxic to the local watershed, if discharged improperly.
 However - with proper methods and modern pool technology, you can reduce your swimming pool's impact on the environment.